yousefelassal/quote-cron/README.md

 > A man cannot be said to succeed in this life who does not satisfy one friend.

 > First we thought the PC was a calculator.
 Then we found out how to turn numbers into letters with ASCII — and we thought it was a typewriter.
 Then we discovered graphics, and we thought it was a television.
 With the World Wide Web, we've realized it's a brochure.

+> The greatest achievement of humanity is not its works of art, science, or technology, but the recognition of its own dysfunction.